 - Apply it to your callus and wrap it with a cloth or plastic.

 - In the morning, rinse it off with warm water.

 - Repeat this every day for a week.

 This fruit has many properties that make your skin health better.
-Among them is its power to remove calluses naturally.
+Topically, it can help moisturize dry skin and help reduce calluses.

-- You only need a tomato that you need to chop and crush to make a paste.
+- You only need a tomato that you should chop and crush to make a paste.